Showing posts with label travel diary. Show all posts

 In this post, I finish a voyage on Amtrak's Empire Builder route, and stopover in Chicago for a spell where I re-encounter one of my favorite paintings of all time!

-Chicago's Millenium Park Near Sunset
+Chicago's Millennium Park Near Sunset

 Greig Roselli wears a surgical mask while traveling on public transit in Chicago, Illinois